 The Barnstormers, located in the bucolic village of Tamworth, NH, is one of the longest-running professional summer theatres in the country.
 The company was founded in 1931 by Francis Cleveland, the youngest son of President Grover Cleveland, Francis’s wife Alice and their friend Ed Goodnow – all of whom were involved with theatre on Broadway.
 Over eighty years later, their legacy continues.
-Today, The Barnstormers is one of three Equity theatres in New Hampshire and is the only theatre in the world that maintains the summer theatre tradition of eight plays in eight weeks.
+Today, The Barnstormers is one of three Equity theatres in New Hampshire.

-Over 40 professional actors from around the country join an experienced core company (some of whom have performed on The Barnstormers stage for over 50 years) for what has been described as “extreme theatre.”
+Over 40 professional actors from around the country join an experienced core company (some of whom have performed on The Barnstormers stage for over 50 years) and become a part of The Barnstormers family.
 The majority are members of the Actors’ Equity union, many have worked together for years, and the younger ones enjoy a rigorous theatre training experience in a highly supportive setting.
-Out-of-town actors arrive on Sunday, are housed throughout the community, and begin rehearsals on Monday in a borrowed barn.
-Eight days later, the curtain rises on the new show.
-To say this schedule is challenging is an understatement as most theatre productions have the luxury of weeks of rehearsals.

 Directors, designers, stage managers and theatre technicians come together for an intense season of nonstop creative action.
 Our audience is filled with year-round and summer residents along with visitors, who come to enjoy great professional theatre in a historic New Hampshire setting.